Wlefils/PokeMarket/README.md

 WHERE card_set = 'Team Rocket Returns EX';
 ```

 For the sake of relative brevity, I won't include every query on this page.
-To view all of the queries I wrote for this project, please click **here**.
+To view all of the queries I wrote for this project, please click [here](https://github.com/Wlefils/PokemonCardSales/blob/main/Pokemon%20Cards%20Database%20Queries.sql).
 I later used all the information retrieved by these queries to create my Tableau visualizations, which can be found [here](https://public.tableau.com/views/PokemonCardsProject/CardDashboard?:language=en-US&:display_count=n&:origin=viz_share_link).

 ### Data Visualization
 After exploring and wrangling the data with SQL queries, I exported the most poignant results into Excel.
 I then imported these Excel files into Tableau to create visualizations.
 I wanted to understand the most important details in the data, and to figure out the best method to communicate my findings clearly and concisely.